iamnone6512/iamnone6512.github.io/week07jul21/12_Liquidations_on_Anchor.md

 ##### LUNA price chart

-As you can see the liquidations overlap with the periods of increased price volatility.
+As you can see increase in liquidations overlap with the periods of increased price volatility.
 ![Screen Shot 2021-07-03 at 2 54 44 PM](https://user-images.githubusercontent.com/86668287/124350684-ae330280-dc13-11eb-8978-ce1df3324754.png)